Lessica/Barmoji/README.md

 ### Installing

 Barmoji is not currently available on a Cydia repo yet.
 When Cydia is updated to support iOS 11 I'll submit to BigBoss as usual.
-For now, if you're feeling adventourous, use the dylib provided in the release tab with Electra.
+For now, if you're feeling adventourous, use the dylib provided in the [Barmoji.zip](https://github.com/CPDigitalDarkroom/Barmoji/releases) with Electra.

 ### Changelog